 Depending on your picture, for example; the emoji with the nerdy glasses could mean you are studying, you figured something out, you're being geeky or you did something completely stupid.

 For young people these small details are instantly recognizable.
 As a brand you want to be well versed in their lingo.

-Once you figured out how to keep an entertaining Snapchat account there are basic tips on how to do Snapchat marketing.
+Once you figured out how to keep your followers entertained, you might want to apply these basic tips on how to do efficient and successful Snapchat marketing.